-Forcing a Pump On
+Force Pump On

-To Force a Pump On set Coil 17, 18, 19, or 20 in Register 40002.
+To Force a Pump On set Coil 17, 18, 19, or 20 in Modbus Register 40002.
 To return the pump to normal operation, clear the respective Coil.

-Upon a loss of serial communication, the Force Pump On Logic will be automatically reset, and any pump that had been remotely forced on will be turned off after the delay set on Parameter P.38.
-For this feature to work properly, the master must poll the Controller at intervals shorter than the time set on Parameter P.38.
+If SCADA communication is lost, the Force Pump On Logic will be automatically reset, and any pump that had been remotely forced on will be turned off after the delay set on Parameter P.38.
+For this feature to work properly, the Master must poll the Controller at intervals shorter than the time set on Parameter P.38.
 However, if Parameter P.38 is set on 255 the pumps will remain on until power is lost.

-Setting Speed of Pumps Forced On
+Speed of Pumps Forced On

-To control the Speed of Pumps that are Forced On, write the desired speed in percent to Register 40046.
+To control the Speed of Pumps that are Forced On, write the desired speed in percent to Modbus Register 40046.
 The new value will be stored in non-volatile EEPROM memory.
 The default speed is 100%.
-The setting may also be viewed or changed at Parameter P.48.
+The setting may also be viewed or changed at Parameter P.53.

-Forcing Pump Alternation
+Force Pump Alternation